A woman with shoulder-length blonde hair wearing a black blazer and a white top, standing in front of a beige textured wall.

 About Heather Dobbin · Executive & Leadership Coach in Tokyo

 I am a Tokyo-based executive and leadership coach (ICF ACC, PCC pending).
 I work with founders, senior creatives, and executives carrying real responsibility across cultures, systems, and change.
-Based in Hayama and Tokyo, working in English with Japanese support.

-I came to coaching the long way.
 I spent a decade as an educator and program manager across Japan and Korea, building learning environments, developing teachers, and watching closely what helps people change and what doesn't.
-That program-builder's lens is the floor under everything I do now, and it's a real part of why corporate clients hire me.
+The perspectives and skills I developed during that decade of my career are are the heart of the work I do now.

 My clients are mostly founders, senior creatives, and executives, with occasional engagements for technical leaders and others.
 They tend to come at the moment when the strategies that got them here stop working for what's next.
 Sometimes that's a transition (a stretch role, a new chapter, a fundraise, a fork in the road).
 Sometimes it's a season of burnout or unsustainable pace.
 Sometimes it's quieter than that, a sense that their leadership needs to evolve and they aren't quite sure how.
 I work with all of it.